BrownCSCI1230/lab07_terrain/README.md

 ## Implementation

-The method of creating perlin noise is, generally, as follows… define a grid of vectors with randomized direction for a given interest point, find the four closest grid points and compute an offset vector from grid point to the interest point. compute a dot product between each offset and its randomized vector use an interpolation function to combine the 4 dot products into a single value.
+The method of creating perlin noise is, generally, as follows…
+- define a grid of vectors with randomized direction
+- for a given interest point, find the four closest grid points and compute an offset vector from grid point to the interest point.
+- compute a dot product between each offset and its randomized vector
+- use an interpolation function to combine the 4 dot products into a single value.
-Repeat for each location you want to evaluate!
+- Repeat for each location you want to evaluate!

 Don't worry if you are still confused, this is just a high level overview.
 We will get into the details in the later Tasks!

-> **Task 1:** Obtain four closest grid points
+### Get the Four Closest Grid Indices
 (image showing task)

 Given the floating point coordinates to evaluate we need to compute the integer indices of the four closest grid points.
 Look into glm::floor and glm::ceil.

-> **Task 2:** Compute the four offset vectors
+> **Task 1:** Obtain four closest grid points

+### Compute Offset Vectors

 (image showing task)

 Using the coordinates of the four closest grid points and the input location, compute the four offset vectors from the grid points to the interest point.
 Make sure to normalize the results to unit vectors.

-> **Task 3:** Compute dot product between offset and random vector
+> **Task 2:** Compute the four offset vectors for each relevant grid point

+### Compute Dot Products

 (image showing task)

 We have four offset vectors and can look up the random vectors for each using getGridVector.
 Now compute the dot product between the corresponding offset vectors and random grid vectors.
 This will yield four floating point values, one for each grid point, that we will combine to get the final height.

-Fill in the function, interpolate, in the stencil.
+> **Task 3:** Compute the dot product between the offset and random vectors

+### Implement Interpolation

 <details>
 <summary>Introduction to Interpolation</summary>